kragen/dernocua/text/c-stack-bytecode.md

 machine: ALU operations operate strictly on the stack, not even including the add-immediate instruction, which is included even in the very frugal RV32E, except that the EM-1 has 14 increment instructions, including one for TOS.
-And both the EM-1 and Berkeley RISC-I and -II (and their demon offspring SPARC) are designed around reducing the cost of procedure call and return.
+And, like the EM-1, the Berkeley RISC-I and -II (and their demon offspring SPARC) are designed around reducing the cost of procedure call and return.

 The strawman bytecode outlined earlier is remarkably similar to the